nmfs-ost/AA-SI_GCPSetup/README.md

 ### 2. Create a Workstation

-Use the interface to configure and deploy a new workstation:
+Use the interface to configure and deploy a new workstation.

 ![Create Workstation](assets/instruction_4.png)

+---

-### 3. Choose name, display name and jupyter Lab configuration
+### 3. Choose a Name, Display Name, and JupyterLab Configuration

+Pick something descriptive so you can easily find your workstation later.

 ![Create Workstation](assets/instruction_6.png)